sharoncornelius/idpf-specification/idpf_specification.md

 SW uses the RS bit in the TX descriptor to indicate to the Device on which descriptor Device should report completion to SW.

-The following rules apply to RS bit setting :
+The following rules apply to RS bit setting:

 * SW must keep a minimal gap of IECM_TX_RS_MIN_GAP descriptors between 2 descriptors that have their RS flag set.
 * The RS flag can be set only on the last Transmit Data Descriptor of a packet (single sent packet or TSO).